How To Achieve Furniture and Color Balance in a Room

 via @charlotte_abbigliamento instagram

-Hold the phone, Loretta!
-That’s stunning!
-Absolutely sublime!
+Gorgeous!
 I love this room both ways!
-And, please note that out went the heavy oriental rug and they brought out a big beautiful seagrass rug!
-AND, do I spy linen slipcovers on the chairs?
+And, please note that out went the heavy oriental rug, and they brought out a big beautiful seagrass rug!

 via @carloemmepi Ralph Lauren Showroom Milan - furniture and color balance Palazzo Ralph Lauren Milano